Ed Shaw (American football)

-Edson Walter Shaw (August 7, 1895 – October 30, 1964) was a professional American football player who played in the National Football League (NFL) with the Rock Island Independents, Canton Bulldogs and the Akron Pros.
+Edson Walter Shaw (August 7, 1895 – October 30, 1964) was an American professional football player who played in the National Football League (NFL) with the Rock Island Independents, Canton Bulldogs and the Akron Pros.
 Shaw won an NFL Championship in 1922 with the Bulldogs.
 He finish his career in 1923, playing for the Pros.
 Before playing professionally, Shaw played college football at the University of Nebraska.
 He lettered in football in 1915, 1916 and 1917.
 Shaw was an assistant coach at Clemson under his former Nebraska coach E. J. Stewart in 1921.